-The "General Preparedness and Response" page provides employers, responders and recovery workers with emergency preparedness and response guidance and resources that apply to a variety of potential hazards.
+This page provides employers, responders and recovery workers with emergency preparedness and response guidance and resources that apply to a variety of potential hazards.
 This page includes information for two audiences: (1) general business employers who need information on preparing for emergencies, and (2) emergency response and recovery workers.

 The following resources also provide useful guidance for emergency planning and response:

 Experience with past emergencies has shown that agencies and organizations participating in a response need to act in a coordinated manner in order for the response to be effective.
-The Incident Command System (ICS) and the National Incident Management System [2 MB PDF, 170 pages] (NIMS), which builds on ICS, were developed to create a flexible yet standardized approach to incident management.
+The Incident Command System (ICS) and the National Incident Management System (NIMS), which builds on ICS, were developed to create a flexible yet standardized approach to incident management.
 In particular, NIMS emphasizes local control of an incident with support from state and federal authorities if the scope of the incident requires resources beyond those available from local authorities.
 For more information about ICS and NIMS, visit OSHA's ICS eTool and the NIMS Resource Center.

 Selecting the appropriate equipment for an incident and providing training on its proper use are crucial for protecting workers during a response.
 Visit OSHA's Personal Protective Equipment (PPE) Safety and Health Topics page or the National Institute of Occupational Safety and Health's (NIOSH) page on PPE for detailed guidance about selecting appropriate PPE.
-The National Institute of Justice has developed guidance for first responders on the selection of communication equipment for use with protective clothing and respirators.
+The National Institute of Justice has developed guidance for first responders on the selection of communication equipment (PDF) for use with protective clothing and respirators.

 OSHA provides a Disaster Site Worker Outreach Training Program for workers who provide skilled support operations, such as demolition, debris removal, or clean-up services during a response.
 The following training resources may also be useful for response and recovery workers: